Tencent/xLua/README_EN.md

 ## Lua programming solution for C#

 xLua adds Lua scripting capability to Unity, .Net, Mono, and other C# environments.
-With xLua framework, Lua code and C# code can easily call each other.
+With xLua, Lua code and C# code can easily call each other.

 ## xLua's superior features